 Caring at an emotional level is what builds trust and confidence, which in turn will increase your case acceptance.

-If you would like to find out more about how I personally run my consultations then click the link below to check-out a quick webinar i made going through my whole process and my advice for getting higher value cases with a higher acceptance rate.
+If you would like to find out more about how I personally run my consultations then click the link below to check-out a full 1h15min audio recording of a consultation, which resulted in a £25k treatment plan case acceptance.

 There is a deep dive in the psychology of the consultation, and structure that will let you get the same results.